 Like most CS graduates, when I was finishing my degree, I was also preparing for an interview to find the software company I wanted to work for and the products I wanted to work on.
-I was reading books on interviews, working on sample problems, and above all practicing my code.
+I was reading books on interviews, working on sample problems like Leetcode problems, and above all practicing my code.
 I graduated in 2005 - before Facebook was available to everyone, Gmail was in invite-only beta, and Amazon's Simple Queue Service (the first AWS product) had only been available for 6 months.
 I joined Microsoft in 2006 after a year with Palmchip and seven years later moved on to Facebook.
 My interviews at each stage, and the interviews I help conduct now as the CEO of Educative, reflect different trends in software development and what we ask of engineers.

 How has interviewing changed in the last twenty-five years, and what can these changes tell us about the next generation of software products?
 And if that next generation is the market trend, what can we say about developer education going forward?